Claudio Monteverdi: Maturity: 1613–1630

 Martinengo had been ill for some time before his death and had left the music of San Marco in a fragile state.
 The choir had been neglected and the administration overlooked.
 When Monteverdi arrived to take up his post, his principal responsibility was to recruit, train, discipline and manage the musicians of San Marco (the capella), who amounted to about 30 singers and six instrumentalists; the numbers could be increased for major events.
-Among the recruits to the choir was Francesco Cavalli, who joined in 1616 at the age of 14; he was to remain connected with San Marco throughout his life, and was to develop a close association with Monteverdi.
+Among the recruits to the choir was Francesco Cavalli, who joined in 1616 at the age of 14; he remained connected with San Marco throughout his life, and developed a close association with Monteverdi.
 Monteverdi also sought to expand the repertory, including not only the traditional a cappella repertoire of Roman and Flemish composers, but also examples of the modern style which he favoured, including the use of continuo and other instruments.
 Apart from this he was of course expected to compose music for all the major feasts of the church.
 This included a new mass each year for Holy Cross Day and Christmas Eve, cantatas in honour of the Venetian Doge, and numerous other works (many of which are lost).
 Monteverdi was also free to obtain income by providing music for other Venetian churches and for other patrons, and was frequently commissioned to provide music for state banquets.
 The Procurators of San Marco, to whom Monteverdi was directly responsible, showed their satisfaction with his work in 1616 by raising his annual salary from 300 ducats to 400.